RecipeShare Test Kitchen

 Vegetable swaps: broccoli, green beans, spinach, peas, mushrooms, onions, courgette, frozen mixed veg, or tenderstem broccoli.

-Balsamic soy chicken salad with crisp vegetables, optional noodles, and a tangy glaze for a high-protein lunch or light dinner bowl.
+Velveted balsamic soy chicken salad with crisp vegetables, a separate cooked aubergine side, and a light lime-soy dressing for a high-protein bowl.

 Cook chicken in batches if needed so it sears instead of steaming.